macarro/airquality/notes.md

 **Tests**

 I wrote automated tests for both positive and negative use cases.
 The tests check the responses returned by the api when accessing the endpoints with different parameters.
 I did not mock out the CARTO api, that means that my tests could be considered end-to-end tests more than unit tests.

+**Continuous integration**

+I use Travis CI to execute the tests after each push to GitHub.
+This allows me to see the build status (passed/failed), as well as the test coverage, which is calculated using Coveralls.
+The configuration of the CI process is located in the file `.travis.yml`.